 The Moroccan city of Casablanca dates back to 1515 when the Portuguese built a settlement here comprised mainly of whitewashed houses.
 Casa blanca literally translates as white house, though it was actually the Spanish who named it so during the eighteenth century.

 I’ve always loved the movie Casablanca.
-So naturally this fascinating Moroccan city had been high up on my bucket list for years.
+Thus this fascinating Moroccan city had been on my bucket list for years.
 Especially as you can go and have dinner at Rick’s Cafe, a five star restaurant modelled on the bar in the movie.

 I’ve already given away too much.
-Therefore, without further ado, cast your eyes over my articles on:
+For the full story, cast your eyes over my articles on: